From £54,1058

 The problem all Genesis models have is brand recognition, and that takes its toll on the predicted residual values, which in turn makes the monthly rates rather expensive.

-Finally, Genesis is touting what it calls the ‘Genesis Difference’ as a major benefit of ownership.
+Still, Genesis is touting what it calls the ‘Genesis Difference’ as a major benefit of ownership.
 The idea is that you have a personal assistant instead of a traditional dealer, and servicing and test drives can be arranged from wherever you like, while five years of warranty and servicing are standard.
 For the time being, however, there is a significant caveat: home test drives are currently only available in London and the south-east of England, and the only Genesis store so far is in a shopping centre in London.

 VERDICT

-The Genesis GV60 uses a time-honoured recipe: borrow proven mechanicals from sibling brands but garnish them with a different design, la nicer interior and a few unique features to convince buyers the price is worth it.
+The Genesis GV60 uses a time-honoured recipe: borrow proven mechanicals from sibling brands but garnish them with a different design, a nicer interior and a few unique features to convince buyers the price is worth it.
 The formula has worked for some (Audi, for instance), but it can easily fall short of expectations, as it did with Infiniti.

 Genesis could have made better use of the chassis tech, and the high PCP rates are an issue.
 And despite good efficiency, its range lags somewhat behind those of alternatives with bigger batteries.
 Compared with other high-performance EV crossovers, though, the Genesis feels like a more thoroughly developed and well-rounded car, and one that has plenty of everyday feel-good factor to boot.